dinhtungdu/dinhtungdu.github.io/_posts/2019-5-28-create-your-own-elementor-template-library.md

 To test your new source, we need a working API that returns library information and template detail.

-The Elementor API returns data in JSON format; then we need to do the same: returning the JSON.
-But we don't need to be complicated here, so I created a dummy API using ...
+The Elementor API returns data in JSON format; then we need to do the same: returning the JSON which has the same structure as Elementor.
+But we don't need to be complicated here.
+I created a dummy API using ...
 Github.
 Yes, Github, and it's [here](https://github.com/dinhtungdu/custom-elementor-library-dummy-api).
 Just storing some JSON files on Github, linking to them in our source, and we've done.

 > I use this method for our testing purpose only.
-You shouldn't use this method in production.
+I don't recommend using this method in production.

 Now we have a working API.
 Let's edit `includes/source.php` to make it work with that API.